2sic/2sxc-docs/2sxc Docs Generator/js-code/angular/dnn-sxc-angular/index.md

 1. CMS directives to create [toolbars](xref:JsCode.Angular.DnnSxcAngular.Toolbars) in the Angular App for editing content
 1. [Context information](xref:JsCode.Angular.DnnSxcAngular.Context) about the page/module and current sxc-objects

+---

+## History

+1. ca. 2015 first version for Angular 2
+1. ca. 2016 enhanced for Angular 6 and latest 2sxc features
+1. 2019 Enhanced with Hot-Reloading features for Angular 8 and completely reworked how context is detected in DNN
+1. 2020 Improved Hot-Reloading
+1. 2021-02 Added tag-toolbar attribute and created refresh callback so the page doesn't reload (requires 2sxc 11.12)
+1. 2021-02-26 v.11.01 - added new attribute angular-path to use as base for lazy loading

+## To Do Status 2021-03

+1. enhance the content-manager to provide write commands (ATM read-only) - you can still do this, but must use the context.sxc... classic JS API
+1. enhance the content-manager to provide create-metadata commands - you can still do this, but must use the context.sxc... classic JS API